binhlecong/weather_app/README.md

 - [x] Use images in DetailView to make app look better
 - [x] Show weather at user's position on top
 - [x] Add function to the "more_vert" buttons on homepage
-- [-] Parallax background in detail view
+- [x] Parallax background in detail view
 - [ ] Smooth animation
 - [ ] Handle device rotation
 - [ ] Store favorite locations data